Raghu Dixit: Members

+Lewis and Chandiramani met while touring with the group in 2012 and later formed the composing duo Bryden-Parth.

 Films

 In 2008, he debuted as a music director in the Kannada film industry with Psycho.
 He also composed and sang a song in the Bollywood movie Quick Gun Murugan.
 His new Kannada films, Just Math Mathalli and Kote, released soundtracks which were a big hit with audiences.

 Dixit made his Bollywood debut with the film Mujhse Fraaandship Karoge in 2011.
 In 2013 he debuted in Malayalam recording with Bijibal for North 24 Kaatham.